Table of Contents

 several generic data types available.
 The tag

-stands for data-source data type,
+ds-type stands for data-source data type,

 this type can be any type that the underliying